(This page revised October 28, 2018)

-This article is a slightly edited version of one that first appeared in the April/May 2007 issue of Stylus magazine.
+This article is a revised and updated version of one that first appeared in the April/May 2007 issue of Stylus Magazine.

 This 14K gold nib came from a Montblanc LeGrand.

 It is mounted in a Retro 51 Double-Eight.